The Carnarvon Great Walk is closed from the start of November to the end of February—the hottest time of the year.

 For more information watch the reduce and recycle web clip.

 No open fires are allowed along the walk—fuel stoves must be used.
-Open fires increase the danger of wildfires, lead to vegetation being trampled when firewood is collected and the removes plant material that provides shelter for fauna.
+Open fires increase the danger of wildfires and can lead to vegetation being trampled when firewood is collected including the removal of plant material that provides shelter for fauna.

 Toilets are provided at Big Bend, Gadd’s and West Branch walkers’ camps.
 To assist the treatment process, do not throw rubbish or sanitary items into toilets and please close the lid after use.